Part III Harness Engineering

 1. before verify - when the change would modify a public contract - when CI or verify scripts themselves would change

-2. after verify - when the evidence bundle may still be too weak for review - when scope-outside effects may remain
+2. after verify - when the evidence bundle may still be too weak for review - when the verify log may not belong to the current run - when traces or screenshots may still need redaction / privacy treatment

-3. before merge - when the PR summary, verification section, and Remaining Gaps must still be checked for clarity
+3. before merge - when the PR summary, Verification, and Remaining Gaps must still be checked for clarity

 checklists/en/verification.md carries these approval points in practical form.
 The goal is not to return all decisions to humans.
 The goal is to mechanize what can be checked and leave only the explicitly human judgments behind.